OPENAIRINTERFACE/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 ### Debugging PTP issues

 You can see these steps in case your ptp logs have erorrs or `rms` reported in `ptp4l` logs is more than 100ms.
+Beware that PTP issues may show up only when running OAI and XRAN.
+If you are using the `ptp4l` service, have a look back in time in the journal: `journalctl -u ptp4l.service -S <hours>:<minutes>:<seconds>`

 1. Make sure that you have `skew_tick=1` in `/proc/cmdline`
 2. For Intel E-810 cards set `tx_timestamp_timeout` to 50 or 100 if there are errors in ptp4l logs
 3. Other time sources than PTP, such as NTP or chrony timesources, should be disabled.
 Make sure they are enabled as further below.
+4. If PTP is running in kernel space, make sure you isolated cores for kernel with `kthread_cpus=<cpu_list>` in `/proc/cmdline`
-4. If `rms` or `delay` remain high, you can try pinning the PTP process to an isolated CPU.
+5. If `rms` or `delay` remain high, you can try pinning the PTP process to an isolated CPU.

 ```bash
 #to check there is NTP enabled or not